daafonsecato/git-github-ramp/README.md

 ## Next

-Next we will walk through the process of creating a GitHub Fork and local clone of this repository.
+Next, we will walk through the process of creating a GitHub Fork and the local clone of this repository.

 [Go](/walkthrough/1-setup.md)